 As mentioned elsewhere, these stories are by no means the highest level story as would be told between initiated men, initiated women, and among elders or lawmen.
 They are the version that the Indigenous people are allowed (and willing) to share with non Indigenous people.
 Often the men in a tribe do not know the intimate details of the women's dreamings and vice versa.
 We cannot expect to be privvy to this information which is protected by those authorised to know it.
 However, the stories are interesting nonetheless, and give us some fascinating insights to the Aboriginal culture.

-Tingari - many artists including George Ward Tjungarrayi, Willy Tjungarrayi, George Hairbrush Tjungarrayi, and women such as Barbara Weir and Bambatu.
+The Tingari were the ancient creational figures that moved through the country inhabited by the Pintupi, making landforms and performing ceremonies as they went.
+Many artists including George Ward Tjungarrayi, Willy Tjungarrayi, George Hairbrush Tjungarrayi, and women such as Barbara Weir and Bambatu.

 The Djalala are markers from the dreamtime.
 People have to stick to their boundaries.
 If you don’t know the country you can follow the stones to the Wandjina.
 Signal stones are a reminder to a people that they are approaching a sacred site.